degauden/Elements/doc/User_Manual.rst

 auxiliary and configuration files.

-In principle, the configuration files don’t need to be accessed manually because they are handles automatically by the generated C and python executables.
+In principle, the configuration files don’t need to be accessed manually because they are handles automatically by the generated C++ and python executables.

 In contrast, the so-called auxiliary files are custom auxiliary files